-As GCSE exams approach, stress levels among students can soar.
+As GCSE exams approach, stress levels among students can skyrocket.
 Managing this stress is crucial not just for mental well-being but also for performing well on the day of the exam.
 Here are some practical tips to help GCSE students reduce exam stress and approach their tests with confidence.

 1. Create a Realistic Revision Schedule